Ground state energy and phase transitions of Long-range XXZ using VQE

 \section{Abstract}

-The variational quantum eigen solver (VQE), has been widely used to find the ground state energy of different Hamiltonians with no analytical solutions and are classically difficult to compute.
-In our work, we have for the first time used VQE to identify the phase transition boundary for an infinite order phase transition.
-Typically, in a finite order phase transition, finite-order derivatives of the ground state energy would signal the phase transition.
-However, this is not the case for the infinite order phase transitions, where a globally ranged order parameter is required.
-In this work, we use long-range XXZ (LRXXZ) chain for our study.
+The variational quantum eigen solver (VQE), has been widely used to find the ground state energy of different Hamiltonians with no analytical solutions and which are classically difficult to compute.
+In our work, we have for the first time used VQE to identify the phase transition boundary for an infinite- order phase transition.
+Typically, in a finite-order phase transition, finite-order derivatives of the ground state energy would signal the phase transition.
+However, this is not the case for the infinite-order phase transitions, where a globally-ranged order parameter is required.
+In this work, we use a long-range XXZ (LRXXZ) chain for our study.
 It has been observed that there exist two types of phase transitions for this model.
-One of which is a first-order phase transition, straighforwardly evaluated by the gradient of the ground energy.
-Second, an infinite order phase transition, which is conventionally unfeasible to evaluate using the ground state energy.
-Therefore, it has been observed that the ground state energy is not sufficient to probe both of these transition boundaries.
+One of which is a first-order phase transition, straightforwardly evaluated by the gradient of the ground energy.
+Second, an infinite-order phase transition, which is conventionally unfeasible to evaluate using the ground state energy.
+Therefore, it has been observed that the ground-state energy is not sufficient to probe both of these transition boundaries.
 However, we propose a simple technique to utilise the ground state energy from VQE to identify both the phase transitions.
 The idea rests on the argument that VQE requires an ansatz circuit; therefore, the accuracy of the VQE will rely on this ansatz circuit.